Sergen Yalçın: Euro 1996

-Euro 1996 was Turkey's first tournament appearance since 1954.
+UEFA Euro 1996 was Turkey's first tournament appearance since 1954 FIFA World Cup.
 Sergen played a key role in qualification, scoring two goals.
 Sergen featured in two matches at the finals where they fell at the first hurdle, pointless and goalless.
 After the tournament, Sergen received several offers from the European shores, including the likes of West Ham United.
 Sergen's refusal to move was made by the fact the clubs in pursuit were not bigger than Beşiktaş.

-FIFA World Cup 1998
+1998 World Cup

 Sergen was fairly inactive in the national team during this period.
-In the opening round of World Cup qualification, Sergen came on as a second-half substitute against Belgium.
+In the opening round of 1998 FIFA World Cup qualification, Sergen came on as a second-half substitute against Belgium.
 Sergen went from hero to villain in the space of five minutes by contriving to get himself sent off after initially scoring a splendid half-volley on the edge of the box.
 Turkey went on to lose the match 2–1 at Brussels.
 Manager Mustafa Denizli saw Sergen as a liability and did not select him for the next 13 months.
 Sergen's only other match during qualification was the 5–0 victory at San Marino, and Sergen was hugely disappointing.
 Turkey failed to make the finals.